liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **IsRecording**

-Specifies whether or not the LiveAware Desktop Recorder is currently recording or streaming.
+Specifies whether or not the Live Aware Desktop Recorder is currently recording or streaming.
 The value of this property is invalid if the recorder is not running.

 ```csharp
 public bool IsRecording { get; private set; }